People may feel weak, tired or even depressed after cancer treatment. This may be a symptom of cancer-related fatigue.

 What is cancer-related fatigue?

 Cancer-related fatigue is one of the common side effects of cancer treatments including chemotherapy, radiotherapy and surgery.
-Different from normal fatigue that can vanish through a sufficient rest, cancer-fatigue usually lasts longer and cause more distress.
+Different from normal fatigue that can vanish through a sufficient rest, cancer-fatigue usually lasts longer and causes more distress.

-People with serious cancer-related fatigue may feel it hard to go on your routine life, including being with family and friends and doing exercise.
+People with serious cancer-related fatigue may feel it hard to go on a routine life, including being with family and friends and doing exercise.
 To some extent, fatigue is a more distressing side effect than others like pain, vomiting and nausea.

 Ginseng as a remedy for cancer-related fatigue